AsafMazuz1/branch-creator-vs-extension/README.md

 # Git Branch Creator for VS Code

-The Git Branch Creator extension simplifies the process of creating new Git branches within your Visual Studio Code workspace.
-It guides users through selecting a Git repository (either the workspace root or a subfolder), choosing a branch prefix, entering a ticket number, and specifying a branch name.
-This extension is designed to streamline your workflow by enforcing standardized branch naming conventions.
+The Git Branch Creator extension simplifies the process of creating and switching between Git branches within your Visual Studio Code workspace.
+It guides users through selecting a Git repository (either the workspace root or a subfolder), choosing a branch prefix (for creating branches), entering a ticket number, and specifying a branch name.
+This extension is designed to streamline your workflow by enforcing standardized branch naming conventions and facilitating branch management.

 ## Features

 - **Flexible Repository Selection:** Works with both the root workspace and subfolder Git repositories.
-- **Customizable Branch Prefixes:** Configure branch prefixes to match your project's naming conventions.
+- **Customizable Branch Prefixes:** Configure branch prefixes to match your project's naming conventions for creating new branches.
 - **Configurable Branch Name Separator:** Customize the separator used in branch names to fit your team's standards.
 - **Interactive Branch Creation:** Guides you through each step of the branch creation process with intuitive prompts.
+- **Efficient Branch Switching:** Easily switch between existing local branches with a simple selection from a list, including handling multiple repositories by showing branches common to all.

 ## Requirements